 The gut-lung connection and the coronavirus

 - WebMD

 I have written before of how kefir, a kind of very strong yoghurt, cured my fifteen-year stomach pain in one week.
-I had a proven stubborn helicobacter infection that did not respond to antibiotics; overwhelming them with millions of friendly bugs did wonders.
+I had a proven stubborn helicobacter infection that did not respond to antibiotics; overwhelming it with billions of friendly bugs did wonders.

-That of course is just a medical anecdote, of little value, but there is a huge scientific literature focused on the importance and influence that a diverse microbiome in our colons has on our brains, vaginas and armpits, just to mention a few others.
+That of course is just a medical anecdote, of little value but there is a huge scientific literature focused on the importance and influence that a diverse microbiome in the colon has on our brains, vaginas and armpits for example.

 Brewing

-Brewing our own beer and wine, and even more exotic drinks such as mead does also contribute to the diverse community of creatures that dwell harmoniously in and on our bodies.
+Brewing our own beer and wine does also contribute to the diverse community of creatures that dwell harmoniously in and on our bodies; and even exotic drinks such as mead.

 I have lamented before about how our hearts and minds have been captured by television and social media.
-It would seem we would rather watch others having fun than enjoy lives ourselves to the full.
+It would seem we would rather watch others having fun than enjoying ourselves to the full.

 Hone mead in a carboy.

-Alcoholic drinks of our own not only add to the enjoyment of life but contribute to an even more diverse normal flora, contributing further to the gut-lung connection and the coronavirus.
+Alcoholic drinks of our own not only add to the enjoyment of life but supply an even more diverse normal flora, contributing further to the gut-lung connection and the coronavirus.

+The gut-lung connection and the coronavirus